matter-labs/zksync/docs/protocol.md

 cancelOutstandingDepositsForExodusMode(uint64 _number)
 ```

-- \_number: Supposed number of requests to cancel (if there are less request than provided number - will be canceled
+- `_number`: Supposed number of requests to cancel (if there are less request than provided number - will be canceled
   exact number of requests)

 #### Rollup Operations